samhiga/employee-tracker/README.md

 ## Learning Points

 Through this project, I got a good chance to use Inquirer again.
-I also got a good amount of experience working with SQL databases and how to implement them into a project.
+I also got a good amount of experience working with SQL and mysql2 databases and how to implement them into a project.

 ## Author Info